Skip to main content

 Our young person believes that they can be what another deems them to be, they believe the word is the person, the map is the territory!
 They learn to rely on the approval of others.

-If a person grows to need the approval or the esteem of others, they may be prone to psychological harm like anxiety, depressions, anger.
+If a person grows to need the approval or the esteem of others, they may be prone to psychological harm like anxiety, depression, anger.
 What if people don’t esteem them as they wish to be esteemed?
 What can they do about it?

 Whilst it is always preferable that people respect and esteem us, we are advised not to demand that they should.
 In other words, we can learn not to put our sense of self in one all or nothing basket i.e., I am either totally good or bad, smart, or dumb etc.